DataBiosphere/terra-cli/CONTRIBUTING.md

 Some tests use test user refresh tokens ([example](https://github.com/DataBiosphere/terra-cli/blob/1f6e18eb7922cbc6c1ea6e7e80048ae79a8e3892/src/test/java/harness/TestUser.java#L120)).
 These refresh tokens are stored in vault.
-Most places uses service account keys to bypass OAuth in tests.
+Most places uses service account keys to bypass manual OAuth in tests.
 However, our employer prohibits the use of service account keys for security reasons, so we use refresh tokens instead.
 Note that [refresh tokens never expire](https://developers.google.com/identity/protocols/oauth2#expiration).